s3gw-tech/s3gw/docs/developing.md

 installed in the build environment, try using the `--net=host` command line argument.

-After the build environment container image has been build once, the `radosgw` binary will be build automatically when the container is started.
+After the build environment container image has been built, the `radosgw` binary can be built automatically anytime the container is started.
 Make sure the path to the Ceph Git repository in the host file system is correct, e.g.
 `../../ceph`, `~/git/ceph`, ...